genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 Find this and a lot more at the [Camel website](https://camel.apache.org/components/latest/netty-component.html).

 ## nginx
-Genesis uses nginx as a reverse proxy to pass incoming requests to the server. nginx can handle many concurrent connections.
-This is designed to increase security and ensure high performance.
+For the applications that we host, Genesis uses Nginx as a reverse proxy and static web server.
+We strongly recommend Nginx and we can provide sample files to configure it.

-The [ngnix documentation](https://nginx.org/en/docs/) will tell you more if you work hard.
+This is not mandatory, however.
+You can use your preferred web server, as long as it can work as a reverse proxy and can host static websites.

 ## NIO
 Non-blocking I/O

 This usually refers to [java.nio](https://docs.oracle.com/javase/10/docs/api/java/nio/package-summary.html), which is a set of Java APIs for intensive I/O operations.
 The APIs give access to low-level I/O operations in operating systems.
 So you have APIs that use the most efficient operations of the underlying platform.

 ## Node Package Manager